PrefectHQ/prefect/docs/core/idioms/resource-manager.md

 # Managing temporary resources

-Sometimes you have workloads that depend on temporary that need to be setup, used, then cleaned up.
+Sometimes you have workloads that depend on resources that need to be setup, used, then cleaned up.
 Examples might include:

 - Compute resources like Dask or Spark clusters